 The Dockyard is rammed with things to do this February.
-From Pirate School (Arrrr!) to meeting Captain Hardy and Lego Shipbuilding (Thurs 21 Feb).
+From meeting the famed Captain Hardy (Tues 18 Feb) and Lego Shipbuilding (Thurs 21 Feb).
 It’s also still home to the super cool and, somewhat gory, Horrible Histories Pirates exhibition.
 Definitely one for all swashbucklers.

-The Berry Theatre, Hedge End – Thurs 21 and Sat 23 Feb
+The Berry Theatre, Hedge End – Mon 17 – Tues 18 Feb

 Milestones Museum, Basingstoke – Sat 16 Feb – Sun 28 April

-Fancy a trip around the world this half-term?
-Not enough time or money?
+Fancy a trip into space this half-term?
+Not enough time, money or access to a spaceship?
 Don’t be silly.
-If you pop to the Milestones Museum in Basingstoke you can have a quick nip around 26 world landmarks in an afternoon.
-Oh, but they are made of Lego… and are being attacked by monsters.
-But’s practically the same if you ask me.
+If you pop to the Milestones Museum in Basingstoke you can have a quick nip around the galaxy in a single afternoon.
+Oh, but the universe is made of Lego… and is being invaded by aliens.
+But’s, practically the same if you ask me.
 Also, while you visit you can have a good look around this fab museum with living exhibits such as a 1940s sweet shop and a penny arcade.

 West End Centre, Aldershot – Tues 19 – Fri 22 Feb

 The Hampshire Cultural Trust has a huge calendar of events for their Children’s Festival this week.
-Some particular highlights at the West End Centre in Aldershot include pottery classes (Fri 22 Feb), a street dance workshop (Tues 18 Feb) and a chance to meet some slithery snakes (Wed 19 Feb).
+Some particular highlights at the West End Centre in Aldershot include pottery classes called Pots for Tots (Tues 18 Feb), a street dance workshop (Tues 18 Feb) and a chance to meet some slithery snakes (Wed 19 Feb).